 The “gao kao” test hangs over the heads of all high school students like a cloud.
 It’s a grueling, stressful test that high school students must take to get into college.
 But it’s much more than that.
 It basically determines what path they will take in life, what college they get into, what kind of job they’ll get, who they marry, and how much money they’ll make.
 No pressure there, huh?

-This is one reason Chinese students are programmed from an early age to memorize answers instead of working on problem solving and coming up with their own solution.
+This is one reason why China lacks creativity is that Chinese students are programmed from an early age to memorize answers instead of working on problem solving and coming up with their own solution.
 Parents and teachers spoon feed them answers and they parrot them back.
 There is so much riding on this one test that there is no room at all for creativity.